 • Move multiple loads at one time

-A pedestrian operated electric tug enables a single operator to safely push, pull and steer heavy-wheeled loads without the need for physical effort.
-Sometimes referred to as 'waking tugs' or 'pedestrian tugs' these are the most common design of electric tug on the market - ideally suited to improving safety and boosting efficiency.
+A pedestrian-operated electric tug enables a single operator to safely push, pull and steer heavy-wheeled loads without the need for physical effort.
+Sometimes referred to as 'waking tugs' or 'pedestrian tugs' these are the most common designs of electric tugs on the market - ideally suited to improving safety and boosting efficiency.

-This allows electric tugs to be operated via remote control, enabling operators to take up the ideal vantage point when moving the load and benefit from unrivalled visibility.
+This allows electric tugs to be operated via remote control, enabling operators to take up the ideal vantage point when moving the load and benefit from unrivaled visibility.

-With our PowerSteered range, the benefits of remote control operation can be furthered by our unique MultiLink system, enabling one remote to control multiple machines in synchronisation.
-This allows the capacity of multiple electric tugs to be combined, facilitating the movement of high-weight loads, even wind-turbine blades weighting 100 tonnes!
+With our PowerSteered range, the benefits of remote control operation can be furthered by our unique MultiLink system, enabling one remote to control multiple machines in synchronization.
+This allows the capacity of multiple electric tugs to be combined, facilitating the movement of high-weight loads, even wind turbine blades weighing over 100 tons!

 Electric tugs are available as AGV line-follow systems or as fully autonomous towing machines that can interact with their environment and systems.
 This functionality eliminates the need for a human operator and is ideal for processes or tasks that are repetitive.
 AGV electric tugs deliver maximum efficiency and improve workplace safety.